2015 Event Calendar

 Spawing building and holding pond

-Spring Chinook salmon, steelhead, and coho salmon will now enter the new hatchery adult holding pond and be spawned in the new spawning building.
+We have a newer adult holding pond that our Spring Chinook salmon, steelhead, enter, with a viewing window for you to see these beautiful adult fish.
+We also have a newer spawing building.
 Stop by to visit this beautiful facility and feed the rainbow trout in the new kids fishing pond.

-The hatchery has had significant renovations over the last year or so.
+The hatchery has had significant renovations over the last several years.
 The largest addition is a completely new holding facility for adult salmon and spawning building including a visitor viewing room to observe spawning operations and a salmon viewing window (below water level).
 Other modifications include a new pumphouse and pump to upgrade the main water supply to the adult holding facility; new entrance bridge to handle heavy trucks; rehabilitation of the hatchery electrical system, and a new computer based alarm system including security cameras.

 The Yakama Nation also constructed an "isolation building" on the hatchery property for reconditioning wild summer steelhead adults that have already spawned once (kelts).
 This particular building will not be open to the public since it is critical to keep the fish quiet and calm during their reconditioning period.
 These important fish will be reconditioned through the summer months and returned to the Methow River near Pateros in the fall so they can have a chance at spawning again in the Methow Basin the following spring.
 The goal of this program is to increase the number of wild spawners in the Methow Basin by 10%.
 Many challenges exist in this program including the capture of kelts in the river system and determining the best fish culture techniques for reconditioning the fish at the facility.